morrownr/88x2bu-20210702/README.md

 Question: I bought two rtl8812bu based adapters and am planning to run one of them as an AP and another as a WiFi client.
 How do I set that up?

 Answer: You can't without considerable technical skills.
 Realtek drivers do not support more than one adapter with the same chipset in the same computer.
-However, testing has shown that the Mediatek drivers do support more than one adapter with the same chipset in various configurations.
+You have multiple Realtek based adapters in the same computer as long as the adapters are based on different chipsets.
+Testing has shown that the Mediatek drivers do support more than one adapter with the same chipset in various configurations.

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?